Python Basics

 data = [10, 2.0, 'my text', 1]

-print(data[0]) # retrieves the first element
+print(data[0]) # first element

-print(data[2]) # retrieves the element at index 2
+print(data[2]) # element at index 2

 data = [10, 2.0, 'my text', 1]

-print(data[-1]) # retrieves the last element
+print(data[-1]) # last element

-print(data[-2]) # retrieves the second-to-last element
+print(data[-2]) # second-to-last element

 data = [10, 2.0, 'my text', 1]

-data.append(10) # adds 10 at the end
+data.append(10) # add value to the end

 method: